OpenDDS/OpenDDS/docs/guidelines.md

 - MPC is the build system, used to configure the build and generate platform specific build files (Makefiles, VS solution files, etc.).
-- ACE is a general library used for cross-platform compatibility, especially networking and event loops.
+- ACE is a library used for cross-platform compatibility, especially networking and event loops.
 It is used both directly and through TAO.
-- TAO is a C++ CORBA Implementation built on ACE used extensively in the traditional OpenDDS operating mode which uses the DCPSInfoRepo.
+- TAO is a C++ CORBA implementation built on ACE used extensively in the traditional OpenDDS operating mode which uses the DCPSInfoRepo.
 TAO types are also used in the End User DDS API.
-The TAO IDL compiler is internally and used by the end user to allow OpenDDS to use user defined IDL types as topic data.
+The TAO IDL compiler is used internally and by the end user to allow OpenDDS to use user defined IDL types as topic data.
 - Perl is an interpreted language used in the configure script, the tests, and any other scripting in OpenDDS codebase.